 Jersey knit button-down shirts

-I don’t hate jeans as much as I used to, but I still prefer skirts.
-The very presence of a zip fly and metal button at tummy-level irritates and unnerves me.
+I don’t hate jeans as much as I used to, but the very presence of a zip fly and metal button at tummy-level irritates and unnerves me.
 Plus the digging waistband.
 Bleh.
 Workaround: Jeggings.
 Jean-leggings hybrids are the epitome of comfort, tuck into boots easier than any skinny jean, and maintain the chic of denim without any of the hassle.
 I prefer fly-free jeggings myself, like the HUE ones pictured above, but I also own Gap Jean Leggings and give them the thumbs up.

 Scarf and tie belts

 Stiff leather belts can pinch and dig, create artificial segmentation, and slide around crazily on your torso.
 Using scarves as belts allows you to accentuate your waistline without all that fuss and discomfort.
 Tie belts made from soft leather are another great option.
-Scarves and tie belts are both easily thriftable, in my experience, but more options here (pictured above), hereand here.
+Scarves and tie belts are both easily thriftable, in my experience, but more options on Etsy and Amazon.

-It took me a while to determine if high-waisted tights were worth the extra bank, but after an entire season of wearing them, I have a final verdict: YES.
+It took me a while to determine if high-waisted tights were worth the extra bank, but after a few seasons of wearing them, I have a final verdict: YES.
 Yes, yes, yessssss they are worth it.
-If, like me, you find that your tights squeeze and pinch your midsection and if, like me, you find that it’s comfier to yank that waistband up ribcage-ward where it has actual bone to counteract the squeeze instead of sensitive internal organs, this workaround will make you joyous.
-I have three pairs of SPANX High-waisted Tight-End Tights, have scouted out a few more options hereand here, and truly hope that more vendors hop on the high-waisted bandwagon soon.
+If, like me, you find that your tights squeeze and pinch your midsection and if, like me, you find that it’s comfier to yank that waistband toward your ribcage where it has actual bone to counteract the squeeze instead of sensitive internal organs, this workaround will make you joyous.
+I have several pairs of SPANX High-waisted Tight-End Tights, and truly hope that more vendors hop on the high-waisted bandwagon soon.

 **Disclosure: Actions you take from the hyperlinks within this blog post may yield commissions for alreadypretty.com.
 See Already Pretty’s disclosure statement for more details.